-Almereyda's sparse futuristic outlook enforces a mood of bare minimalism.
-Everything is tasteful yet restrained, almost clinical, in this Long Island beach house.
+Almereyda's paints a sparse futuristic picture; minimalism at its best.
+The set is tastefully curated yet restrained, almost clinical, in this Long Island beach house.
 The beach house echoes a present day architecturally designed home; one found in the latest Elle Decoration magazine.
 Clothing is monotone dark and sporty, muted coloured décor, nominal furniture, streamlined glassware and utensils; all tucked away neatly behind some virtual cupboard.

 Lois Smith is outstanding as Marjorie, a connoisseur by now having played the role twice at its highly acclaimed off-Broadway production (Almeyreda adapts the play with the same name by Jordan Harrison).
-Marjorie's sports a perpetual puzzled facial expression as she tries to decipher a non sensical world but you can see an underlying stern spirit, unwilling to give up.
-Fluctuating from happy to tremendously sad; Smith's portrays effortless the gamut of mental symptoms of dementia.
-Hamm is equally brilliant as the suave prime; probably a best performance since Don Draper.
-Neatly groomed, composed and highly articulate; balancing sincere compassion with machinelike behaviour, his permanently erect sitting position is a giveaway.
-There is also the welcome presence by the brilliantly exceptional Davis as the guarded and sorrowful daughter, displaying great sensitivity to her role as she is overcome by her mother’s slow decline.
+Marjorie's sports a perpetual puzzled facial expression as she tries to decipher a non-sensical world but you can see an underlying stern spirit, unwilling to give up.
+Fluctuating from happy to tremendously sad; Smith's convinces with the gamut of mental symptoms of dementia she displays.
+Hamm is equally brilliant as the suave prime; probably a career best performance since Don Draper.
+Neatly groomed, composed and highly articulate; balancing sincere compassion with machine-like behaviour, his permanently erect posture betrays non-human credentials.
+There is also the welcome presence by the brilliantly exceptional Davis as the guarded daughter, displaying great sensitivity to her role as she is overcome and unable to cope with her mother’s slow decline.

-Things become slightly convoluted in the later part of the film, such as when Marjorie switches from senile to lucid, from one scene to the next, or as the main characters are re-introduced as primes.
+Things become slightly convoluted in the later part of the film; when Marjorie switches from senile to lucid or as the main characters are re-introduced as primes, its perhaps too sudden and unexplained,the transtion is rather clumsy.
 Furthermore the film doesn’t completely manage to shake off its theatrical texture; attributed to the dialogue, language, leisurely pace and the scarcity of scenery change.
-However on this occasion perhaps the theatricality works, allowing for the film to become more dialogue driven and provide greater psychological evaluation of characters.
+However on this occasion its not such a bad thing; the theatricality works, allowing for the film to be more dialogue driven and provide greater psychological evaluation of characters.

 Marjorie Prime perhaps questions the validity of memories; what are we when we lose all our memories?
 If we have the deceased love one in front of us, do we still mourn their loss?
 Almeyreda suggests probably not.
 Walter’s simulation was unable to fully satisfy Marjorie; at one point, she becomes aggravated at the prime's automated response and his insincere robotic empathy and calls out for the real Walter.
 She wanted the real thing; instinctual, innate, human interaction.